DerekHypo/Pewlett_Hackard_Analysis/README.md

 What You're Creating
 This new assignment consists of two technical analysis deliverables and a written report.
 You will submit the following:

-Deliverable 3: A written report on the employee database analysis (README.md)

 Deliverable 1:
 Export of the 'Retirement Titles' table, which corresponds with the 'retirement_titles.csv.'![unique_titles](https://user-images.githubusercontent.com/67697826/198502212-5e594c15-30e8-4011-97bd-0e4b1fd3fda9.png)